-From a pool of funds held by the county, 9.02% is allocated for distribution as a subsidy to cities with paratransit programs.
-Funds allocated to the City for the paratransit program are received separately from funds received for capital projects and are recorded in a special revenue fund.
+From a pool of funds held by the County, 60% is allocated for distribution as a subsidy to cities with local road improvement and repair programs.
+Funds allocated to the City for the local road improvement program are recorded in a special revenue fund.